mcjazzyfunky/archived-php-logging/README.md

 and also completely independent of the underlying logging logic of the application.<br>
-The key feature is to provide a simple API for the logging itself plus the possibility adapt the logging facade easily to the underlying logging logic.<br>
+The key feature is to provide a simple API for the logging itself plus the possibility to adapt the logging facade easily to the underlying logging system or logic.<br>
-Despite of other logging facade libraries "php-logging" does not (and never will) provide any adapters to well-known logging frameworks, it just provide a most simple preexisting adapter to write log entries to one single log file.<br>
+Unlinke other logging facade libraries, "php-logging" does not (and never will) provide any adapters to well-known logging frameworks, it just provides some most simple preexisting adapter to write log entries to one single log file/stream or to simplify customization.<br>
 There are no configuration files.
-The idea behind this is that it is often far more easy to do the initialization and adaption of the logging facade directly by PHP code.<br>
+The idea behind this is that it is often far easier to do the initialization and adaption of the logging facade directly by PHP code.<br>
-In the best case (maybe for 75% of all applications) you just have to write four lines of PHP code to make "php-logging" run in your application properly.<br>
+In the best case (maybe for 75% of all applications) you just have to write four lines of PHP code to make "php-logging" run propertly in your application.<br>
-If having only one log file is fine for you but you would like a different format for the log entries then predefined in "php-logging" (maybe 15% of all cases) you have to write those four lines plus one closure.<br>
+If having only one log file is fine for you but you would like a different text format for the log entries or just pass the log parameters directly to the logging system (maybe 15% of all cases) you have to write those four lines plus one closure.<br>
 For all other (maybe 5%) cases you have to implement two interfaces to make the log entries be processed the way you like.